robudexIT/sbtphapp-project-devops/README.md

    ![Alt text](appinfirsttab01.png?raw=true "Title")

-       As you can see, the user added in the number 8 <br \>
+       As you can see, the user added in the number 8 <br />
    ![Alt text](appinfirsttab02.png?raw=true "Title")

-  On the second tab  goto MANAGEMENT ->COLLECTIONS AGENTS <br \>
+  On the second tab  goto MANAGEMENT ->COLLECTIONS AGENTS <br />
-  If you can see the devops_user01, on the number 8 meaning replication was successful. <br \>
+  If you can see the devops_user01, on the number 8 meaning replication was successful. <br />
    ![Alt text](appinsecondtab.png.png?raw=true "Title")

- 10. Try to delete devops_user01 on the second tab and you will see it also deleted in the first tab as well.
+ 10. Try to delete devops_user01 on the second tab and you will see it also deleted in the first tab as well.<br />

 **Notes:** <br\>
-  - After the exercise, please do not forget to delete all the cloudformation stack. <br \>
+  - After the exercise, please do not forget to delete all the cloudformation stack. <br />

  Steps for Deleting Cloudformation Stacks:
  1. Delete the vpcpeering stack.